Your Bucket List

 Remember, a bucket list isn't about creating an Instagram-worthy life or impressing others with your adventures.
 It's about ensuring that when you reach the end, you'll look back with satisfaction rather than regret.

-As the poet Mary Oliver asked, "Tell me, what is it you plan to do with your one wild and precious life?"
+As the poet Mary Oliver wrote in The Summer Day, "Tell me, what is it you plan to do with your one wild and precious life?"

 Your bucket list is your answer to that question.
 Make it count.